c-bruce/pysamss/README.md

 # Installation

+Install latest version on pip using:

+'''
+pip install pysamss
+'''

-To install the latest development version of pySAMSS first make sure you have git installed, see [here](https://git-scm.com/downloads), then clone the repository:
+Alternatively, to install the latest development version of pySAMSS first make sure you have git installed, see [here](https://git-scm.com/downloads), then clone the repository:

 ```
 git clone https://github.com/c-bruce/pysamss.git